starrett67/python-cli-tools/README.md

 ## Usage

 ### Login
-`tbs login` -> You will be prompted for your username and password.
+`tbs-cli login` -> You will be prompted for your username and password.
 This will create a `threeblades.token` file in your `$HOME` directory that will be used for subsequent logins.
 Delete this file if you would like to login as a different user, or to a different environment.

 ### Projects
-`tbs projects <sub command>`
+`tbs-cli projects <sub command>`
 Currently implemented sub-commands are: `list`, `create`, `detail`, and `delete`.
 You will be prompted for any required arguments.
 Flags (`--name`, etc.) will come at a later date.

 ### Deployments
-`tbs deployments <sub command>`
+`tbs-cli deployments <sub command>`
 Currently accepted sub commands are: `create`.

 Currently available runtimes: